The latest numbers on COVID-19 in Canada for Friday, Feb. 5, 2021

 There have been zero tests completed.

-There was one new case Thursday.
-The rate of active cases is 1.02 per 100,000 people.
-Over the past seven days, there has been eight new case.
+There were zero new cases Friday.
+The rate of active cases is 0.82 per 100,000 people.
+Over the past seven days, there have been a total of seven new cases.
 The seven-day rolling average of new cases is one.

 There have been no deaths reported over the past week.
 The overall death rate is 6.64 per 100,000 people.